 [CUP 92-06 Condition No. 9A]

 2. The Licensee shall monitor groundwater in relation to solid waste disposal areas and make available-to the Polk County Water Resources Director all data produced from the groundwater monitoring system.
-Upon prior notice, the Licensee shall allow county staff members access to the site for purposes of examining the condition of' the groundwater monitoring equipment, observing the sampling procedures and collection of samples as deemed necessary for Polk County.
+Upon prior notice, the Licensee shall allow county staff members access to the Site for purposes of examining the condition of' the groundwater monitoring equipment, observing the sampling procedures and collection of samples as deemed necessary for Polk County.

 [CUP 92-06 Condition No. 9B]